 How can I help The Humane Society fight animal cruelty?

 - Be a responsible pet owner.
 Don’t let your cats and dogs roam.
 Cats are safest indoors.
 When outdoors, dogs should be walked on a leash or supervised in a fenced yard.
 It’s up to you to keep your pets safe.
 Spay or neuter your cat or dog to reduce pet overpopulation and urge your friends to do the same.

 - Support The Humane Society in their mission to end animal cruelty.
 The Humane Society receives no public funding.
-Monetary donations are utilized to support our full-time investigator, including equipment, supplies and training.
+Monetary donations are utilized to support our assistance with authorities, sheltering of seized animals, equipment, supplies and training.

 - Educate the public.
 Tell your friends, families and neighbors about The Humane Society’s mission to end animal cruelty, neglect and overpopulation.